(Click the character infographic to download.)

 But, later, when we actually see Shylock talking to Tubal about Jessica's elopement, it seems like Shylock isn't as materialistic as Solanio makes him out to be.
 Check out Shylock's response to the news that Jessica traded an important family heirloom:

-turquoise; I had it of Leah when I was a bachelor:
+It was my turquoise!
+I had it of Leah when I was a

 The turquoise ring Jessica discarded is important to Shylock because it was a gift from his dead wife, not because it's worth a lot of money.
 So here, we can see that Shylock isn't exactly the money-grubbing villain he's been made out to be.

-Shylock's pained response to Jessica's actions reveal that he is deeply human, a point that he makes at a pivotal moment in the play, when Salerio and Solanio taunt him with Jessica's elopement:
+Shylock's pained response to Jessica's actions reveals that he is deeply human, a point that he makes at a pivotal moment in the play, when Salerio and Solanio taunt him with Jessica's elopement:

 resemble you in that.
 If a Jew wrong a Christian,

 what is his humility?
 Revenge.
 If a Christian wrong